mmenestret/jdegoes.github.io/_posts/2019-01-25-zio-threads.md

 Unfortunately, in 2019, sometimes we _must_ block on the JVM.
 Some legacy APIs, and even industry-standard APIs like JDBC, block threads.
 Given how much valuable blocking synchronous code is out there, we often have no choice but to use it.

 These days, asynchronous data types like `Future` (combined with `Promise`) or [ZIO](https://github.com/scalaz/scalaz-zio)'s `IO` make it straightforward to write asynchronous applications.
-[ZIO](https://github.com/scalaz/scalaz-zio) goes further (like Monix `Task`) makes it easy to write hybrid applications that are synchronous and asynchronous.
+[ZIO](https://github.com/scalaz/scalaz-zio) goes further (like Monix `Task`) and makes it easy to write hybrid applications that are synchronous and asynchronous.

 The _real_ trouble starts when asynchronous code is combined with synchronous code.